ayuyangg/Task-Manager/README.md

-# Task Manager (React Native App)
+# Task Manager

-A feature-rich task management application built with React Native and Expo.
-It allows users to efficiently add, track, manage, and organize daily tasks with an intuitive interface, dark mode support, prioritization, due dates, and more.
+A task management application built with React Native and Expo.
+It allows users to efficiently add, track, manage, and organize daily tasks with an intuitive user interface, dark mode support, prioritization, due dates, and more.
 This version supports web browser access and mobile access via Expo Go (using LAN or Tunnel).

 ## Key Features